SoloSynth1/8BitCLA/README.md

 ![In-game screenshot of the schematic of the 8BitCLA](image.png)

-This repository contains the Verilog schematic for an 8-bit [Carry-Lookahead Adder (CLA)](https://en.wikipedia.org/wiki/Carry-lookahead_adder) created using the game [Turing Complete](https://turingcomplete.game/).
+This repository contains the Verilog file for an 8-bit [Carry-Lookahead Adder (CLA)](https://en.wikipedia.org/wiki/Carry-lookahead_adder) created using the game [Turing Complete](https://turingcomplete.game/).
 This design was created for educational purposes and demonstrates a basic CLA implementation.

 ## Features